 The Bottom Line

 Wire transfer scams pose more of a threat to the real estate sector than ever before.
-While companies, agents and buyers should be wary of fraud, these scams are largely preventable by implementing general email security best practices and, most importantly, ensuring that you have reliable, comprehensive email security in place.
+While companies, agents and buyers should be wary of fraud, these scams are largely preventable by implementing general email security best practices and, most importantly, ensuring that you have a reliable, comprehensive email security solution in place.

 Latest Blog Articles